AKC Sporting Group

 The Boykin Spaniel’s coat should be solid liver, brown, or dark chocolate color, although a small patch of white on the chest or toes is permissible.
 The coat is flat to slightly wavy, with a medium length outer coat and short undercoat.
 The coat is short on the head and fronts of legs.

 - Height: 15-1/2 to 18 in. (male); 14 to 16-1/2 in (female)

 - Weight: 25 to 35 lbs.

 - Availability: May take some effort to find

-- Talents: Hunting, tracking, agility, obedience, and search and rescue
+- Talents: Hunting, tracking, agility, and obedience

 Some owners clip the coat to give the dog a neater appearance or to prevent burrs and matting in the field.
 The hair may mat, so either clipping (to prevent matting) or regular grooming is recommended.
 The Boykin Spaniel is prone to cataracts, hip dysplasia, and skin allergies.

 An enthusiastic hunter in the field and a passionate swimmer, the typical Boykin is also a docile and affectionate pet that loves to be with people (including children) and other animals (including other dogs).
 They are committed, loyal, animated dogs that breeders cherish for their demeanor in both the house and the field.
 They are in fact prized for being small enough that hunters can lift both the duck and the dog into the boat.

 The Boykin is reasonably easy to train, as long as you make it fun with food and other rewards.
 The consummate sporting dog, the Boykin needs plenty of exercise and regular work to keep him happy, as well as an owner committed to training him.